Labeling Data with Haystack Annotation Tool

 Here's how Haystack free annotation tool can help to create question answering datasets.

-Without annotated datasets, there would be no supervised machine learning.
-Whether question answering, automated summarization or machine translation: Supervised models depend on labeled data for both training and evaluation.
+Without annotated datasets, there would be no supervised ML.
+This is especially true for Transformer-based neural networks, which are particularly apt for solving natural language tasks — be it question answering (QA), sentiment analysis, automated summarization, machine translation, or text classification.
+Supervised models depend on labeled data for both training and evaluation.
 But creating high-quality datasets from scratch is a tedious and expensive process.

 Haystack provides a free annotation tool to assist you in creating your own question answering (QA) datasets, making the process quicker and easier.
 Read on to learn more about Haystack annotation tool and how to use it.